sarokris/CKAD_Preparation/README.md

     - This is to delete the pod --force is an optional param here

 *  `kubectl get pod <pod-name> -o yaml > pod-definition.yaml`
-    - You may extract the pod definition to a file using this command
+    - You may extract the pod definition to a file using this command and update the pods(delete and recreate)

 *  `kubectl edit pod <pod-name>`
     - You can utilize this command to modify the properties of the pod